Seattle’s Polyclinic to join UnitedHealth Group as changes sweep the healthcare industry

 In 2016, the 500-physician Everett Clinic was acquired by DaVita Medical Group.
 The following year, DaVita Medical Group acquired Northwest Physicians Network, a 1,000-plus physician practice centered in Pierce County.
 In late 2017, DaVita Medical Group agreed to sell these and other practices to UnitedHealth, though that deal is also pending federal approval.

 The wave of consolidations has resulted in a dramatic decrease in the percentage of physicians in the state who are independent, says Jennifer Hanscom, CEO of the Washington State Medical Association.
-In 1996, 38 percent of Washington state physicians were independent, Hanscom said.
+In 1996, 38 percent of Washington state physicians were in solo practice, Hanscom said.
 Today, the share is less than 4 percent.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.